Kriegel/ComPower/README.md

 ##LONG DESCRIPTION

+For additional informations read : Get-Help 'about_ComPower' ; after loading the module!

 ComPower is a Windows PowerShell module to work with the Component Object Model (COM).
 COM is also known under the terms “Object Linking and Embedding” (OLE) and ActiveX.